- Research article

 Summary values are expressed as mean ± standard deviation.
 Correlation analyses were performed using Pearson correlation test.
 Differences in vascular risk factors/markers were calculated with Mann-Whitney Rank Sum Test.
 All data analysis has been performed using SPSS (SPSS Inc., Chicago, IL, USA) statistical package.
 A two tailed P value of less than 0.05 was considered statistically significant.
 Local ethical committee at Lund University accepted the study, and informed consent was obtained from all participants.

-Baseline data in 176 study subjects of blood pressure measurmenets with both Korotkoff method (K-BP), Strain gauge method (SG-BP) and Ambulatory Blood Pressure Monitoring, as well as of vascular risk factors and vascular markers at age 68 and 81 years
+The baseline data in 176 study subjects of the study are presented in table 1 and include blood pressure measurments with both Korotkoff method (K-BP), Strain gauge method (SG-BP) and Ambulatory Blood Pressure Monitoring, together with vascular risk factors and vascular markers at age 68 and 81 years.

 Difference between BP-values measured by Korotkoff and Strain-Gauge method